Confide in Me: Critical response

-"Confide in Me" received critical acclaim from music critics.
+"Confide in Me" received universal acclaim from music critics.
 Sean Smith labelled the track a "classic" to Minogue's discography, as similar to how William Baker viewed it.
 Larry Flick from Billboard complimented "the gorgeously atmospheric, downtempo album cut".
 Nick Levine from Digital Spy selected it as the standout, and commented "How can we plump for anything other than 'Confide in Me'?
 Fifteen years on, this sumptuous, string-swathed dance-pop epic still caresses the ears like a flirty hair stylist."
 Caroline Sullivan from The Guardian noted that it "has a classical violin overture that unfolds into a snake-charming Eastern melody.
 Kylie sounds delightfully woebegone."
-Mike Wass from Idolator wrote that "the Brothers In Rhythm-produced gem was the stepping stone that took her from the glorious pop of "Better The Devil You Know" to collaborating with Nick Cave on "Where The Wild Roses Grow"."
+Mike Wass from Idolator wrote that "the Brothers in Rhythm-produced gem was the stepping stone that took her from the glorious pop of 'Better the Devil You Know' to collaborating with Nick Cave on 'Where the Wild Roses Grow'."
 He added that it was "a vehicle to showcase a then-hugely-underrated voice."
-Music writer James Masterton deemed it a "exotic, string-laden single".
-Alan Jones from Music Week gave it five out of five, noting that "a widescreen string-driven shuffle which allows her to deliver a soft and polished vocal."
-Tim Jeffery from the magazine's RM Dance Update said, "Very Madonna-ish, in fact, even down to the giggly chuckle thrown in occasionally.
-Huge."
-Another editor, James Hamilton deemed it a "Madonna-ishly moaned and muttered Brothers In Rhythm creation".
+Music writer James Masterton deemed it an "exotic, string-laden single".
+Alan Jones from Music Week gave it five out of five and named it Single of the Week, noting that "a widescreen string-driven shuffle which allows her to deliver a soft and polished vocal."

+Johnny Cigarettes from NME wrote, "It trickles in sounding a dead spit for The Associates' "Breakfast". all elegantly weeping violins, then a loose breakbeat kicks in, the guitar from The Doors' "The End" tingles round the edges, and a soaring melancholic chorus finally ties your stomach in a knot."
+He also felt that it "sounds uncannily like Saint Etienne".
+Another NME editor, Paul Moody, named it "Kylie's gorgeous Maddie-esque sleaze-out".
 Quentin Harrison from PopMatters highlighted the track from the parent album, and said "Minogue's international perspective lent her canvas precision, not iciness as witnessed with 'Confide in Me'.
 The cut played like a lost spy film accompaniment, its grandiose strings and rumbling groove enthralled.
 'Confide in Me' let Minogue become the vocalist cynics sneered she'd never be ...".
+Tim Jeffery from the Record Mirror Dance Update said, "Very Madonna-ish, in fact, even down to the giggly chuckle thrown in occasionally.
+Huge."
+Another Record Mirror editor, James Hamilton, deemed it a "Madonna-ishly moaned and muttered Brothers in Rhythm creation".
+Sylvia Patterson from Smash Hits gave it three out of five, writing, "Gone are the pop stonkers and instead Kylie does our heads in with a husky "epic" featuring Eastern charm and a distinct anxiety attack via Madonna's 'Justify My Love'."
 British author and critic Adrian Denning enjoyed the track and called it "truly timeless and absolutely wonderful."
 He declared the track "Arguably still her finest musical moment to this date," and found the production and lyrical delivery "classy".
 Billboard's Jason Lipshutz wrote of the track: